ericsilberstein1/learn-nanochat/readme.md

 #### Challenge 8
 Download some of the actual text used to train the tokenizer and model, look at it, and then train the tokenizer from challenge 7 on it.

+#### Challenge 9
+Understand shape / contents of x and y in `x, y = next(trainLoader)`

+Why?
+There is no way I can just start "copying" all the pre-training and model code without understanding it better first.
+After skimming `gpt.py`, `base_train.py`, and `dataloader.py`, I'm thinking it's better to understand the model first and then get to training.
+A potential starting point is to recreate enough of the model code to make sure I understand every line of `forward()`.
+However, a baby step even before that is to recreate enough of the dataloader so I understand exactly what x and y are in `x, y = next(train_loader)`.
+I assume x will be ~ a tensor with sequence length tokens by batch size starting with `<bos>` and y will be the same thing starting one token over and ending one token later.

 #### Future potential challenges
 * Evaluate the tokenizer similar to `scripts/tok_eval.py`.